edamontology/caseologue/paper.md

 ### ELK

 ELK is an reasonner that validate the semantic consistency of the EDAM ontology by inferring logical consequences from the ontology axioms.
+I it run on EDAM using the ROBOT reason tool.

 ### Caseologue custom pyhton script